 Products that Contain Permethrin

-Permethrin has restrictions on what can be sold at the retail level.
-They generally have a lower concentration, and must have a warning on the label.
-Different states have different regulations on what can be sold at a retail level.
+There are restrictions on permethrin concentration in store-bought pest control products.
+They generally have a lower concentration and must have a warning on the label.
+Different states have different regulations on what’s sold in stores.

 Retail permethrin products can be bought in various forms: